 Open the Posted Sales Invoices list in Business Central.

 Depending on your business needs, you can get paid and register that payment in different ways: manually, automatically, and through payment services.

 You can process the payments straight from the customer card.
-Use the Register Customer Payments function to get an overview of unpaid invoices for that customer.
+Use the Register Customer Payments action to get an overview of unpaid invoices for that customer.
 Then, mark the invoice as paid partially or in full.
 This payment reconciliation processes your customer payments by matching amounts received on your bank account with the related unpaid sales invoices, and then posts the payments.
 For more information, see To reconcile payments individually.

 In business environments where the customer pays some time after delivery, according to the payment term, a posted sales invoice remains open (unpaid) until the Accounts Receivable department verifies that payment is received and applies the payment to the posted sales invoice.
 This can be done manually or automatically.
 For more information, see Reconcile Customer Payments with the Cash Receipt Journal or from Customer Ledger Entries and Reconcile Payments Using Automatic Application.